 Monks, The Vicar (or occasionally a priest of another stripe) can become this trope, especially if for some reason he's in full robes doing something improbable (even less likely, as vicars and priests haven't worn robes on day to day activities for hundreds of years.
 Many do still wear cassocks, though.)
 There's something about the way long billowy clothes move when the wearer is in action.

 Yes, this is sometimes Truth in Television.
 Like all people, it depends on the nun.

 - Chrono Crusade plays with this trope some in the first few episodes/volumes of the manga.
 Rosette is just not your typical nun and it makes it rather hilarious.

-- Mahou Sensei Negima!, has Misora, who acts nothing like the traditional stern nun.
+- Negima!
+Magister Negi Magi, has Misora Kasuga, who acts nothing like the traditional stern nun.
 In particular, there's the incident where she took over a Confessional as her classmates came to it for advice.
 It's also implied that she's on nun duty as punishment for disciplinary infractions...

 - One Pound Gospel - Quite a bit of the humor involves Kosaku's inability to understand Angela's situation and the inherent humor in a bunch of nuns dealing with the chaos typical of Takahashi works.

 - One of the reasons why, after Magical Girl Lyrical Nanoha StrikerS, the writers had the very childish and naughty Sein become a nun-in-training and placed her under the direct tutelage of the lecture-happy, super-serious Sister Schach.
 The other reason is Defeat Means Friendship.

 - Index of A Certain Magical Index is technically a nun, but passes off her very un-nun like behavior such as indulging in sweets as the result of her only being in training.